sourcefuse/terraform-aws-arc-eks-saas/README.md

 ## Setting up the environment

 * First clone/fork the Github repository.
-* Based on the environment, create `{env}.tfvars` file in all terraform folders and copy the values from dev.tfvars.
+* Based on the requirements, change `terraform.tfvars` file in all the terraform folders.
 * Update the variables **namespace**,**environment**,**region**,**domain_name** in the `script/replace-variable.sh` file.
 * Execute the script using command `./scripts/replace-variable.sh`
-* Update the codepipeline connection name (created in pre-requisite section) and github repository name in `{env}.tfvars` file of `terraform/core-infra-pipeline folder`.
+* Update the codepipeline connection name (created in pre-requisite section), github repository name and other required variables in `terraform.tfvars` file of `terraform/core-infra-pipeline folder`.
 * Check if **AWSServiceRoleForAmazonOpenSearchService** Role is already created in your AWS account then set `create_iam_service_linked_role` variables to false in tfvars file of `terraform/opensearch` otherwise set it to true.
-* Update the ACM ((created in pre-requisite section)) ARN in `{env}.tfvars` file of terraform/istio folder.
+* Update the ACM ((created in pre-requisite section)) ARN in `terraform.tfvars` file of terraform/istio folder.
 * Go thorugh all the variables decalred in tfvars file and update the variables according to your requirement.